ParallelMaths/parallel/pages/7-15-blackboard-equation.md

 lots of you.
 Huge thanks to Richard Lissaman, who created Sumaze! and who is part of MEI (Mathematics in Education & Industry).

-You will have access to 9 new levels of the game, starting with some easier ones to allow you to get used to the game again, followed by some trickier levels.
-You score 1 point for level 1, 2 points for level 2, 3 points for level 3 and so
+You will have access to 9 levels of the game, starting with some really trivial ones to allow you to understand the game, followed by some trickier levels.
+You score 1 point for level 1, 2 points for level 2, 3 points for level 3 and so on until level 9, for which you can score a mazimum of 9 points.

-on until 9 points for level 9.
-However, you will lose 2 points for every hint you use (available on levels 8 & 9).
-You have one free restart, after which you will lose 1 point every time you restart.
-If your score reaches zero, you can either carry on trying or a ‘skip level’ button will appear.
+However, you will lose 2 points for every hint you use (available on levels 7, 8 & 9).
+And if you have to restart a level then you will lose 1 point each time, up to a maximum of 4 lost points.
 So, if you need one hint on level 9, then your maximum score goes from 9 down to 7.
 And if you succeed after restarting three times, then your score drops from 7 down to 4.

 It is easier to understand Sumaze! by experiencing it, but in case it helps, here are a few important rules and tips: